Skip to main content

 Our Story

-In 2004 a group of students and alum from Montreat College began meeting in a Black Mountain tavern called the Watershed for worship on Sunday mornings in hopes of reaching people not likely to darken the doors of your average church.
+In 2004 a group of students, faculty and alumni from Montreat College began meeting in a Black Mountain tavern called the Watershed for worship on Sunday mornings in hopes of reaching people not likely to darken the doors of your average church.
 They called this little movement of the Gospel Isight.

-Montreat Presbyterian Church [now called Christ Community Church Montreat, also of the Evangelical Presbyterian Church] generously and graciously agreed to support Isight with oversight, prayer, and finances.
+Montreat Presbyterian Church (now called Christ Community Church Montreat, of the Evangelical Presbyterian Church) generously and graciously agreed to support Isight with oversight, prayer, and finances while it went through the process of calling its first pastor and joining the EPC.